kev197/rutgers_igvc/README.md

 # IGVC Competition code

-This is the code for the Rutgers IGVC robotics club, a child club of IEEE.
+This is the code for the Rutgers IGVC robotics club, a member of Rutgers IEEE.
 We make an autonomously driven vehicle designed to navigate a track of various obstacles and constraints, among other things.
 Our task is the make a robot that will navigate this track efficiently and without human aid.

 ## Installation